jasonhaak/cloudflare-redirect-worker/README.md

 ### 1. Prepare the Codebase
 Cloudflare always requires a code source (repository or ZIP) to deploy a Worker.
 Choose one of the following:
-- **Git (recommended)**: Fork this repository into your own GitHub/GitLab account
+- **Git (recommended)**: Fork this repository into your own GitHub/GitLab account.
-- **ZIP (manual upload)**: Download the code as a ZIP file and prepare it for upload
+- **ZIP (manual upload)**: Download the code as a ZIP file and prepare it for upload.

 ### 2. Add a Worker in Cloudflare
-- Log in to the [Cloudflare Dashboard](https://dash.cloudflare.com/)
+- Log in to the [Cloudflare Dashboard](https://dash.cloudflare.com/).
-- Navigate to **Workers & Pages -> Workers** and create a new Worker with the name `cloudflare-redirect-worker`
+- Navigate to **Workers & Pages → Workers** and create a new Worker with the name `cloudflare-redirect-worker`.

 ### 3. Add Environment Variables
 > **Note**: See the [Environment Variables](#environment-variables) section below for variable descriptions and an example configuration.

 There are multiple ways to provide environment variables for your Worker:
-- Set them directly in the Cloudflare Dashboard (**Worker -> Settings -> Variables & Secrets**).
+- Set them directly in the Cloudflare Dashboard (**Worker → Settings → Variables & Secrets**).
 This keeps sensitive values out of your source code and version control.
 - You can define them in your `wrangler.toml` file (not recommended for secrets or sensitive data if your repository is public).
 - You can deliver them through your CI/CD pipeline or other deployment automation.

 > **Important:** If you deploy using **GitHub/GitLab integration**, any variables set in the Cloudflare Dashboard as plain text or JSON will be **overwritten** during deployment.
 > To prevent this:
-> - Add `--keep-vars` to your deployment command in Settings → Build → Deploy command (e.g., `npx wrangler deploy --keep-vars`), **or**
+> - Option 1: Add `--keep-vars` to your deployment command in Settings → Build → Deploy command (e.g., `npx wrangler deploy --keep-vars`).
-> - set your variables as *secrets* in the Dashboard, which are always preserved.
+> - Option 2: Set your variables as *secrets* in the Dashboard, which are always preserved.

 ### 4. Deploy via the Cloudflare Dashboard
 - **Git**: Connect your forked repository directly to your GitHub/GitLab account in the Cloudflare Dashboard.
 Cloudflare will build and deploy automatically.
+- **ZIP**: Upload your prepared ZIP file using the Dashboard’s editor or deployment UI.

-    - **Important:** When using Cloudflare Git integration, go to **Settings -> Build > Branch Control** in your Worker project.
+> **Important:** When using Cloudflare Git integration, go to **Settings → Build > Branch Control** in your Worker project.
 Make sure to **deactivate** (uncheck) the option for enabling builds for non-production branches.
 If this setting is active, any push to your `develop` (or other non-production) branch will trigger a deployment to your Worker, which may not be desired for production stability.
-- **ZIP**: Upload your prepared ZIP file using the Dashboard’s editor or deployment UI.

 ### 5. Update DNS
-- Navigate to **Settings -> Routes** and add a domain or route for the Worker.
+- Navigate to **Settings → Routes** and add a domain or route for the Worker.
 - Point DNS records for your subdomains to the Worker you configured.

 ## Environment Variables